Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Introduction

 The $V^{-}_{B}$ energy level structure is typically approximated by a 7-level model, including ground and excited state spin triplets and a metastable spin singlet state (Fig. \ref{Fig_1}b).\cite{Provost2024,lee2024intrinsichighfidelityspinpolarization} However, despite extensive studies, $V^{-}_{B}$ photoexcitation dynamics and properties are not fully understood.
-In particular, the lifetime of the metastable singlet state ($\tau_s$) has never been directly measured.
-(Referring to the 7-level model in Fig. \ref{Fig_1}b, $\tau_s = (2\kappa_1 + \kappa_0)^{-1}$.)
+In particular, the lifetime of the metastable singlet state ($\tau_s $) has never been directly measured.
+(In the 7-level model of Fig. \ref{Fig_1}b, the singlet lifetime is given by the inverse of the intersystem crossing rates: $\tau_s = (2\kappa_1 + \kappa_0)^{-1}$.)
 Previous indirect measurements and theoretical studies report conflicting values (Table~\ref{tab:lifetimes}).\cite{Reimers2020,Baber2021, Whitefield2023, Provost2024, lee2024intrinsichighfidelityspinpolarization} For example, Clua-Provost et al. experimentally determined $\tau_s$ = 18(3) ns\cite{Provost2024}, while Whitefield et al. obtained $\tau_s$ = 30(1) ns\cite{Whitefield2023}, and Reimers et al. predicted $\tau_s$ = 2 s based on \textit{ab initio} Density Functional Theory (DFT) calculations.\cite{Reimers2020} These and other previous experimental studies indirectly extract $\tau_s$ from a fit of measured photoluminescence (PL) to an energy level model, switching the incident laser light using standard acousto-optic modulators (AOMs) that have a rise-time significantly longer than the expected $\tau_s \sim$ 10-30 ns.\cite{Provost2024,lee2024intrinsichighfidelityspinpolarization,Reimers2020,Baber2021,Whitefield2023} A direct measurement of $\tau_s$ requires the use of the pulse recovery protocol, with switching of the incident laser light on a timescale fast compared to $\tau_s$, as was previously used to measure the singlet lifetime of the NV center.\cite{Manson2006,Robledo2011}.
-Here, we perform the first direct measurement of $\tau_s$ with the pulse recovery method, utilizing a digitally modulated laser with a fast rise time ($\sim$2.5 ns, Hubner Cobolt 06-MLD).
+Here, we perform a direct measurement of $\tau_s$ with the pulse recovery method, utilizing a digitally modulated laser with a fast rise time ($\lesssim 2.5$ ns, Hubner Cobolt 06-MLD).
 We perform the measurement on 16 neutron-irradiated, sub-micron-size hBN flakes at room temperature, obtaining a mean value of $\tau_s$ = 15(3) ns.